joshua-decoder/joshua/MERT_example/README.txt

 or:

-  java -Xmx1200m -Xms1200m -cp bin.joshua.MERT.MERT MERT_example/MERT_config_ex2.txt
+  java -Xmx1200m -Xms1200m -cp bin joshua.MERT.MERT MERT_example/MERT_config_ex2.txt

 This should make running MERT much easier, since the parameters are all specified in the config file.
 For replicability purposes, the MERT module